Sex, murder, and celebrity in Roaring Twenties Chicago

 The Film

-Long before Bob Fosse’s Broadway hit, Cecil B. DeMille brought the true story of jazz‑loving murderess Roxie Hart to the silent screen.
+Seventy-five years before the Broadway musical, the true story of jazz-loving murderess Roxie Hart was brought to the silent screen by legendary Hollywood producer Cecil B. DeMille.

 The Music

-This performance brings Cecil B. DeMille’s Chicago (1929) vividly to life with a trio of outstanding musicians.
-At the piano, Jonny Best leads the ensemble with his trademark flair for silent cinema, improvising a score that responds moment by moment to the drama on screen.
-He’s joined by Susannah Simmons, a violinist equally at home in jazz, tango, and the Opera North orchestra pit, and percussionist Jeff Davenport, whose silent film playing has been acclaimed around the UK.
+This performance brings Cecil B. DeMille’s Chicago (1929) vividly to life with a duo of outstanding musicians.
+At the piano, Jonny Best leads the live musical score with his trademark flair for silent cinema.
+He’s joined by percussionist Jeff Davenport, whose silent film playing has been acclaimed around the UK.
 Together, they improvise as they watch alongside the audience - this is spontaneous film scoring, a one‑off, unrepeatable performance.

 Director: Frank Urson